tonethar/IGM-330-Fall-2018/weekly/week-05A-notes.md

 ## III.
 Presentation
 - What makes for an effective audio visualization?
   - there should be an analogous relationship between the sound data and what people are seeing on the screen - drawing should not be random like our "screen savers" at the beginning on the semester were.
-Can you instead help your viewer make new connections, and see new patterns, such as:
+Can you instead help your viewer **learn** about sound & music by making new connections, and seeing new patterns, such as:
-    - see the "beat"
+    - visualizing the "beat"
-    - voices are in the low frequencies
+    - human voices fal into the lower frequencies
     - electronic instruments have a different "shape" than natural instruments
   - have a good "starting state" to your visualization - the controls should be pre-set to where the visualization has a pleasing state when the user first opens it.
 Here's a good example of this: https://mcs2515.github.io/Magical_Visualizer/#
   - don't bore the user - have the visualization periodically change in major ways, automatically